nydiatm/Profile/README.md

 # Prof. Nydia Tejeda-Munoz, Cancer Researcher

 ### Greetings
-Hello, I'm Nydia and thank you for checking out my web profile.
+Hello, I'm Nydia.
+Thank you for checking out my web profile.

 ### About Me
 I am a cancer cell biologist with over 13 years of experience investigating the Wnt signaling pathway, particularly in the context of colon cancer.